-Name and Address of Portfolio Company Nature of Business Type of Investment & General Terms % of Class Held Cost (in thousands) (in thousands) Worklife America, Inc. 6407 Parkland Drive Professional Employer Sarasota, Florida 34243 Organization Common Stock Warrants 3.8% 2,311 Preferred Stock Warrants 3.8% 389
+Name and Address of Portfolio Company Nature of Business Type of Investment & General Terms % of Class Held Cost (in thousands) Fair Value (in thousands) Worklife America, Inc. 6407 Parkland Drive Professional Employer Sarasota, Florida 34243 Organization Common Stock Warrants Preferred Stock Warrants 3.8% 3.8% 2,311 389

 - (1) "Control Company" as defined under the 1940 Act. - (2) "Affiliate Company" as defined under the 1940 Act. - (3) Investment has been exited.
 Remaining fair value represents expected cash proceeds post close. - (4) Investment is on PIK non-accrual. - (5) Indicates assets that the Company believes do not represent "qualifying assets" under Section 55(a) of the Investment Company Act of 1940, as amended.
-Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets. - (6) The investment has a \$0.6 million unfunded commitment. - (7) The investment has a \$5.8 million unfunded commitment. - (8) The investment has a \$10.0 million unfunded commitment. - (9) The Company is currently accruing 3% PIK due to covenant non-compliance.
+Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets.
+As of March 31, 2015, 7.6% of the Company's total assets were non-qualifying assets. - (6) The investment has a \$0.6 million unfunded commitment. - (7) The investment has a \$5.8 million unfunded commitment. - (8) The investment has a \$10.0 million unfunded commitment. - (9) The Company is currently accruing 3% PIK due to covenant non-compliance.